freedesktop/amd-umr/doc/sphinx/source/wave_status.rst

 	umr -O bits --waves

-Which is output that resembles:
+Which produces output that resembles:

 ::